Is This Love (Bob Marley and the Wailers song)

 "Is This Love" is a song by Bob Marley and the Wailers, released on their 1978 album Kaya.
-The song became one of the best-known Marley songs and was part of the Legend compilation.
+The song became one of Marley's best-known songs and was part of the Legend compilation.
 It peaked at number 9 in the UK charts upon its release in 1978.
 A live rendition of the song can be found on the Babylon by Bus live album from Paris in 1978.

 Music video

 A music video was also produced, shot at the Keskidee Arts Centre in London; in the video, future supermodel Naomi Campbell, then seven years old, made her first appearance in the public eye.

 Lvndscape and Bolier remix

 In June 2016, the song was remixed by Dutch electronic music collaborators Lvndscape and Bolier, and the remix version reached #16 single in the UK.
 The music video was released via Spinnin' Records YouTube channel on 17 June 2016.

 Notable covers

 The following artists have covered the song: